-Sometimes, one is interested in a checking whether m is part of a reachable marking (one says that m is coverable in this case).
+Most of the time, though, one is interested in checking whether m is part of a reachable marking (one says that m is coverable in this case).
+This problem is somewhat easier to solve in practice, and we shall discuss it.